Beating classical heuristics for the binary paint shop problem with the quantum approximate optimization algorithm: Introduction

-In this present contribution, we take a step in this direction and present a combinatorial optimization problem from the automotive industry, the \textit{binary paint shop problem} (BPSP).
-We show that the problem can be encoded in a constraint-free way and requires only linear number of qubits for increasing problem size.
+In this present contribution, we take a step in this direction using the example of a combinatorial optimization problem from the automotive industry, the \textit{binary paint shop problem} (BPSP).
+We show that the problem can be encoded into a spin glass in a constraint-free way and requires only linear number of qubits for increasing problem size.
 As such it is a perfect fit for QAOA on NISQ devices.
-We show that the problem has fixed degree and coupling strength, and thus bypasses the training procedure, using the method developed in \cite{Streif_2020}.
+We show that the problem has fixed degree and coupling strength, which allows us to use the method developed in \cite{Streif_2020} which bypasses the NP-hard training procedure \cite{bittel2021training}.
 We present numerical results and run first small-scale experiments on a trapped ion quantum computer.
-We show how QAOA performs against classical heuristics in the limit of infinite system sizes, $n\rightarrow\infty$, and discuss QAOA's ability to find approximate solutions.
+We are numerically able to prove a minimal depth for QAOA to beat classical heuristics in the small to medium system size limit (up to 100 cars) as well as for the infinite size limit.
+With this we show that a constant time quantum algorithm can beat a polynomial time classical algorithm.

 This paper is structured as follows.
 In Sec.~\ref{sec:qaoa} we review the Quantum Approximate Optimization Algorithm (QAOA).
 In Sec.~\ref{sec:bpsp} we review the binary paint shop problem, classical greedy algorithms to solve it and discuss the mapping of the problem onto an Ising Hamiltonian.
 In Sec.~\ref{sec:solving_the_bpsp_with_qaoa} we show results of QAOA applied to the BPSP and in Sec.~\ref{sec:conclusion}, we conclude.